 The book and tool list for students in the Construction program is intended to be a minimum requirement to complete the program.
 The book and tool list will be provided no later than the first day of class.
 For specifics on cost of books, training materials, uniforms, and tools, please refer to page 14.

 CONSTRUCTION EQUIPMENT LIST

 Students in the Construction program utilize the following equipment in addition to a variety of hand and power tools:

-Forklift

-Scaffolding

-Manlift

-Backhoe

-Table saw

-Mini excavator

-Compactor

-Planer

-Chop saw
+Forklift Scaffolding Man lift Table saw Planer Chop saw